-What parks are open?
-That’s the question of the moment here in Orange County, California.
+What parks are open in Orange County, California?
+That’s the question of the moment as the months drag on.

 California remains under stay at home orders where the Stay Home Q&A states: “It’s okay to go outside to go for a walk, to exercise, and participate in healthy activities as long as you maintain a safe physical distance of six feet and gather only with members of your household.
 Parks may be closed to help slow the spread of the virus.
 Check with local officials about park closures in your area.
 Californians should not travel significant distances for recreation and should stay close to home.”

 Further, it says: “Californians should not travel significant distances for pleasure or recreation and should stay close to home.
 If you do travel, take steps to keep everyone safe like wearing a face cloth covering, keeping 6 feet of physical distance from those not in your household, and washing your hands frequently.”

 In the July 14th OC Health Officer’s Orders & Recommendations FAQ, it states: